Expressing breast milk means gently releasing milk from your breasts, either by hand or with a breast pump.

-In the early days of your baby’s life, it's very normal to only get a few drops.
+In the early days of your baby’s life, it's very normal to only get a few drops of colostrum.
 At this stage, your baby’s tummy is very small and they do not need a large amount.

-The way you feel emotionally and psychologically will have an impact on how well you express your milk.
-Do not worry if you find it difficult at times.
+The way you feel emotionally will have an impact on how well you express your milk.
+Do not worry if you find it hard at times.

-When breastfeeding, your milk flow is caused by:
+When you are breastfeeding or expressing breast milk, your milk flow is caused by:

 - hearing your baby cry